pjtunstall/0-shell/README.md

 > Through the 0-shell you will get to the core of the Unix system and explore an important part of this system’s API which is the process creation and synchronization.
 Executing a command inside a shell implies creating a new process, which execution and final state will be monitored by its parents processes.
 This set of functions will be the key to success for your project.

-For these commands implemented from scratch, I following the hint to take [BusyBox](https://en.wikipedia.org/wiki/BusyBox) as an example.
-When a command is entered, the shell forks and the child re-executes the 0-shell binary with command-line arguments to identify it as the child, and pass it the command.
-The child then calls the relevant function.<sup id="ref-f3">[3](#f3)</sup>
+For the external commands above, I following the hint to take [BusyBox](https://en.wikipedia.org/wiki/BusyBox) as an example.
+When such a command is entered, the shell forks.
+Its child then execs itself with the command as an argument.
+On finding itself launched with such an argument, the program calls the relevant function.<sup id="ref-f3">[3](#f3)</sup>

 I've added several bonus features, including: